NB70/sketchup-dxf-stl-exporter/README.md

 It's a SketchUp Ruby plugin that adds STL (STereoLithography) and AutoCAD DXF file export formats

-## Installing
+## Installing the plugin

 The latest version is available from http://www.guitar-list.com/download-software/convert-sketchup-skp-files-dxf-or-stl

-To install the plugin you need to download the file above (skp_to_dxf.rb) to your Sketchup plugins folder.
+To install the plugin you need to download the file "skp_to_dxf.rb" to your Sketchup plugins folder.
 This installation method will work with Sketchup 6, 7 and 8.

-    Location of the Sketchup plugins folder,  [VERSION] stands for the version number of Sketchup (6, 7 or 8).
+###Location of the Sketchup plugins folder,  [VERSION] stands for the version number of Sketchup (6, 7 or 8).

 On a Windows PC.
 If you have installed Sketchup on the C: drive then this folder will be at C:\program files\google\google sketchup [VERSION]\plugins.
 On Mac OSX.
-The sketchup plugins folder is /Library/Application Support/Google SketchUp [VERSION]/SketchUp/Plugins .
+The sketchup plugins folder is /Library/Application Support/Google SketchUp [VERSION]/SketchUp/Plugins

 ##Using the plugin
 After copying this file, start Sketchup and you should now have an extra menu options (Export to DXF or STL) in the Sketchup Tools and File-export menu.